 In a truly Borgesian moment: I discovered the fallibility and unreliability of my own history, while working to get a grant for a piece whose theme was the malleability and unreliability of history, in general.

 I found myself swinging between a sense of outrage that the monumental effort I had gone through the over the years had ultimately resulted so little reward, and so much obscurity; and the sensation that I was perpetrating some kind of hoax on NYSCA.
 Who was I exactly?
 Had I just imagined the preceding lifetime?
 And what about all the people I worked with, quite a few of whom are now dead.
-Did everything they do just evaporate into the ether?
+Did everything they did just evaporate into the ether?
 Did I imagine them too?

 In more rational moments, I reflected that practically nothing done in those days in the East Village (or the New York Underground art world, in general) was covered by anything more than a listing.
 Nor was that really the goal.
 How underground can you be if you have some flack begging the New York Times to show up?
 Of course no one sees this as a paradox nowadays.
 And perhaps that’s the better attitude.
 It’s certainly the more practical one.